RH Reality Check

 Confirmation hearings for Supreme Court nominee Sonia Sotomayor began yesterday with a sense of predictability and inevitability within the Senate chambers.
 Leading Republican Senators called for respectful review of and debate on Sotomayor's candidacy during the hearings.
 Conservative Senator Jeff Sessions, ranking minority member of the committee, stated:

-I expect this hearing and resulting debate to be characterized by a respectful tone, a discussion of serious issues, and a thoughtful dialogue, and I have worked hard to achieve that from day one.
+I expect this hearing and resulting debate to be characterized by a

 That message, however, apparently was not heard outside the walls of the hearing room, as representatives of the extreme right in the media engaged without shame in a smear campaign replete with racist and sexist remarks about the nominee.